CSCfi/csc-user-guide/docs/computing/containers/tykky.md

 pip install requests
 ```

-In this mode the whole host system is available including all software and modules
+In this mode the whole host system is available including all software and modules.

 ## Plain pip installations

-Sometimes you don't need a full blown conda environment or then you prefer pip
+Sometimes you don't need a full blown conda environment or you might prefer pip
 to manage python installations.
 For this case we can use:

 ```
 pip-containerize new --prefix <install_dir> req.txt
 ```
 Where `req.txt` is a standard pip requirements file.
 The notes and options for modifying a conda installation apply here as well.

-Note that the python version used by `pip-containerize` is the first python executable find in the path, so it's affected by loading modules.
+Note that the python version used by `pip-containerize` is the first python executable found in the path, so it's affected by loading modules.

 **Important:** This python can not be itself container-based as nesting is not possible.